 The tool I’m using is called hledger.
 You give it a CSV export from your bank and a “rules file” that tells it how to interpret the data – which column is income, which is expenditure, how to categorise things.
 It then produces reports.

 There’s no subscription.
 No cloud.
 No one else’s server.
-It’s not being quietly scanned by Google.
-Just text files I control, backed up to a private GitHub repository.
+It’s not being quietly scanned by Google1.
+Just simple text files that I control, backed up to a private GitHub repository (which tracks all changes).

 To be clear: my actual financial data never goes near Claude.
-I’ve described the structure of what I’m doing – which columns, which categories – but the CSV files stay on my own machines throughout.
+I only need to describe the structure of what I’m doing – which columns, which categories – without letting the CSV files off my own machines.

 The most interesting thing I’ve learned so far: Claude told me not to edit my raw CSV files, even when they contain transactions categorised in ways that aren’t useful to me.
 My instinct was to just go in and fix the data.
 The right approach, it appears, is to leave the CSV alone – a faithful record of what the bank gave me – and instead write rules in a separate file that interpret the data the way I want it.